-Making a great blood smear is an important skill for every technician and assistant, even if your hospital does not require differentials to be done on a regular basis.
-It’s a great way to impress your boss also; it seems in this age of hematology analyzers, reading a differential is getting to be a lost art.
-Plus it is a lot of fun!
-And it all starts with the great blood smear.
+Making a great blood smear (or blood film as some call it) is an important skill for any veterinary professional, even if your hospital does not require differentials to be done on a regular basis.
+It’s a great way to impress your colleagues!
+It seems in this age of automated hematology analyzers, reading a differential is becoming a lost art.
+Plus it can be a lot of fun!

-If your blood sample seems thin (can occur with anemic patients), increase the angle of the slide you are using to smear with; otherwise your smear may run right off of your horizontal slide and you will not have a nice feathered edge, and your smear will be so thin you will have trouble finding enough cells.
+Too thin? (can occur with anemic patients) = Increase the angle of the slide you are using to smear with; otherwise your smear may run right off of your horizontal slide and you will not have a nice feathered edge, and your smear will be so thin you will have trouble finding enough cells.